sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 In addition to on-the-job training, we offer a \$1,000 yearly stipend for education assistance (e.g. classes, books, conferences, etc.).

-## 🍲 Meals
+## ✈️ Travel

-We cover meals for local teammates while they are working on behalf of the company.
-This includes lunch every weekday, breakfast if you arrive early, dinner if you stay late, and a variety of healthy snacks and drink options all the time.
+We have generous [company, team, and individual travel budgets](travel.md) to encourage you to connect face to face with your teammates regularly.

-## 🚉 Transportation
+## 🌐 Internet

-We allow you to expense public transportation costs to and from the office.
-We also allow you to expense other forms of shared transportation (e.g. Lyft Shared, uberPOOL) to/from the office if you need to arrive early or stay late.
+Your paycheck automatically includes a fixed reimbursement for \$50 of internet expenses monthly.

-## 📱 Mobile phone plan
+## 📱 Mobile phone

-Your paycheck automatically includes a fixed reimbursement for \$45 of mobile phone expenses monthly.
+Your paycheck automatically includes a fixed reimbursement for \$75 of mobile phone expenses monthly.

 ## 🚚 Moving